Roof Removal: How To Tear Off Roof Shingles

 Doing a little prep work on the ground will keep nails and other debris out of the grass and flower beds, reduce cleanup time and preserve the landscaping.
 Place plywood over the air conditioner (make sure the power to it is turned off) and over doors or windows near the spot where you'll be tossing the debris off the roof.
 Then cover plants, shrubs, grass and other areas around the house with inexpensive tarps to vastly simplify cleanup.

-For safety and better footing, nail the roof jacks below the area you intend to strip first (Photo 1).
-Buy the adjustable type designed to hold a 2×10 board.
+For safety and better footing, nail the roof jacks below the area you intend to strip first.
+Buy the adjustable type designed to hold a 2x10 board.
 Space the jacks no more than 4 ft. apart.
-Fasten them with at least three 16d nails driven through the roof sheathing into a rafter.
+Nail roof jacks to the rafters with at least three 16d nails through the roof sheathing and then nail on a 2x10 to prevent you—and the shingles—from sliding off the roof.

 - Wear a safety harness (about $150), which you can buy at safety equipment stores and some roofing and home centers.

-- Wear soft rubber-soled shoes for traction, long pants to protect your legs, work gloves and safety glasses.
+- Wear soft rubber-soled shoes for traction, long pants to protect your legs, work gloves, safety glasses and have the proper roofing tear off tools.

 Once the ridge caps are gone, slide the fork under the shingles and felt paper and pry the shingles up.
 Some nails will come up with the shingles.
 Others won't.
 Ignore them for now.

-Remove shingles in a 2- to 3-ft.-wide section as you work down the roof (Photo 4).
+Remove shingles in a 2- to-3-ft.-wide section as you work down the roof.
 The shingles will roll up like a ball in front of the fork.
 Push the shingles down to the roof jacks.
 Continue tearing off the shingles and underlayment until you reach the roof jacks, then start over at the top of the roof.

-As the old roofing material piles up at the roof jacks, carry it to the edge of the roof and toss it into the trash container below (Photo 5).
-If you couldn’t get the trash container close to the house, throw the shingles onto a tarp on the ground.
+As the old roofing material piles up at the roof jacks, carry it to the edge of the roof and toss it into the trash container below.
+If you couldn't get the trash container close to the house, throw the shingles onto a tarp on the ground.
 Make the pile on a flat area away from flowers and shrubs.

 Slow down and work with care when you're next to chimneys, skylights, dormers or an exterior wall.
 While it's usually best to replace metal flashing, sometimes it's better to preserve and reuse difficult-to-replace types if they're in good shape.
 But if you see rust and cracks in the metal, replace it.
 Metal in that condition won't last as long as your new roof.

-If you’re keeping the old metal flashing, remove nails and bend it upward off the shingles with a pry bar (Photo 6).
+If you're keeping the old metal flashing, carefully remove nails and bend it upward off the shingles with a pry bar.
 Be careful not to damage the flashing.
-Once it’s out of the way, pull any nails and remove any shingles and underlayment that are underneath.
-Do the same with step flashing (flashing that’s interwoven with the shingles) where the roof abuts a wall (Photo 7).
+Skylight and chimney flashings are often worth saving if they’re in good condition.
+Once it's out of the way, pull any nails and remove any shingles and underlayment that are underneath.

 Tip: Heavily tarred areas usually signal a Band-Aid fix for bad flashing underneath.
 Replace all this flashing.

 After stripping the shingles down to the roof jacks, remove the jacks.
-Work the remaining courses loose with a fork or shovel, but don’t pry them completely free or they’ll slide off the roof (Photo 8).
+Work the remaining courses loose with a fork or tear off shovel, but don't pry them completely free or they'll slide off the roof.

 Loosen the shingles all along the eaves.
 Then pull off the shingles with your hands, carry them across the roof to the trash container location and throw them in.